Bofors scandal: Closure

 The closure of Bofors case was full of twists and turns.
 In 2004, Delhi High Court posthumously gave clean chit to Rajiv Gandhi and said that there was no case of corruption against him or any public servant.
 This judgement stunned CBI as it had pursued the case for 14 years and was a setback to NDA government headed by Atal Bihari Vajpayee as well.
 However, CBI said that it would contest the judgement in Supreme Court.

 In 2011, a Delhi court allowed CBI to close the case.
 Thereafter in 2012, Swedish police chief Sten Lindstrom, who led the investigations and identified himself as the whistleblower, said that Rajiv Gandhi had done nothing wrong and also cleared Bollywood actor Amitabh Bachchan and his family from any involvement in the scandal.
 Instead, he accused Swedish government of diverting funds marked for development projects to secure the deal by flouting the rules and bypassing the institutions.
+On 6 Aug 2026, the supreme court dismissed the final plea challenging the relief granted to the Hinduja brothers and AB Bofors, effectively bringing the case to a close.